amitni1/Catastrophic-Forgetting-Reproduction/Docs/TAKEAWAYS.md

 ## Personal Reflection

 This project changed how we think about neural networks.
 We used to picture them as "learning machines" that accumulate knowledge over time.
-We now see them as **optimization machines**: they find a good solution for whatever objective is currently in front of them, with no built-in preference for preserving solutions to objectives they are no longer being shown.
+We now see them as optimization systems: they find a good solution for whatever objective is currently in front of them, with no built-in preference for preserving solutions to objectives they are no longer being shown.

 The most instructive moment was not the final graph but the one before it — realizing that our "correct" Fisher computation was computing the wrong quantity entirely.
-The most *rewarding* moment came right after: watching the corrected run, where the SGD curves collapsed like a house of cards while the EWC curve stayed flat just below the single-task reference.
+The most rewarding moment came right after: watching the corrected run, where the SGD curves dropped to low accuracy as new tasks were added, while the EWC curve stayed above 90% across all 10 tasks.
 Seeing the algorithm work, after understanding exactly why our first attempt had not, was the payoff.

 ---